-if a module file exists (otherwise falling back to
+if such a module file exists (otherwise falling back to

 Here's some other ways to do the same thing.
 They're mainly separate